 Obtaining a workers’ compensation insurance policy while self-employed can mitigate the uncertainty of running your own business or making a living off contract work.
 Although it’s not required by law, it can help protect you and your family from the devastating consequences of injuries in the workplace.

-If you are concerned that you may be misclassified as an independent contractor or need advice about any aspect of the workers’ compensation system, contact the Platt Law Firm.
+If you are concerned that you may be misclassified as an independent contractor or need advice about any aspect of the self-employed worker’s comp system, contact the Platt Law Firm.
 We have the experience and skill to help you understand your rights to workers’ comp benefits and navigate the system, even while you may be recovering from an injury.

 Contact us today to schedule a consultation.